Raiders NFL Draft Prospect: CB Eli Ricks, Alabama

 Cornerback Eli Ricks, Alabama Crimson Tide

-After a monster freshman season at LSU where he accumulated four interceptions and two touchdowns, Eli Ricks transferred from LSU to play the 2022 season with the Crimson Tide with reasons unknown.
+After a monster freshman season at LSU, where he accumulated four interceptions and two touchdowns, Eli Ricks transferred to play the 2022 season with the Alabama Crimson Tide for reasons unknown.

-He did not become a starter until Week Eight against Mississippi State, but once he did, his presence was felt.
+Ricks did not become a starter until Week 8 against Mississippi State, but his presence was felt once he did.

-“An elongated corner with ball skills, Ricks has the makeup of a top defensive back but must build on his technique to congeal himself atop his draft class,” said Draft Bible on Ricks Jones.
+“An elongated corner with ball skills, Ricks has the makeup of a top defensive back but must build on his technique to congeal himself atop his draft class,” Draft Bible said of Ricks.

-Jones stands at 6-foot-2 and weighs 190 pounds, a lengthy cornerback that lacks the elite speed scouts are looking for from a top prospect, but makes up for it with his hand-on technique at the point of attack.
+Ricks stands 6-2 and weighs 190 pounds, a lengthy cornerback who lacks the elite speed scouts are looking for from a top prospect, but he makes up for it with his hands-on technique at the point of attack.

-An aggressive cornerback that plays comfortable with the ball in the air, beating receivers to high point for interceptions.
+He is an aggressive cornerback who plays comfortably with the ball in the air, beating receivers to high point for interceptions.

-“[Ricks] Uses his length at the line of scrimmage, disrupting route timing.
+“[Ricks] uses his length at the line of scrimmage, disrupting route timing.
 No issue when asked to turn and run.
-Unthreatened in man coverage, via vertical or underneath concepts,” added Draft Bible.
+Unthreatened in man coverage, via vertical or underneath concepts,” Draft Bible said.

-Projected as day two selections, Ricks can fall to the Raiders in the third or fourth round.
+Projected as a day-two selection, Ricks can fall to the Raiders in the third or fourth round.

-Just as it took him some time to become a starter at Alabama, Ricks may need some time to compete for a starting job in an open secondary.
+Just as it took him some time to become a starter at Alabama, Ricks might need some time to compete for a starting job in an open secondary.

-The NFL Draft will occur at Union Station in Kansas City, Mo., ending with rounds five to seven on Saturday, April 29.
+The NFL Draft will occur at Union Station in Kansas City, Mo., beginning on Thursday, April 27, and ending with rounds five to seven on Saturday, April 29.
 ESPN, ABC, and NFL Network will broadcast all seven rounds.

 The NFL Scouting Combine is Feb.
 28-March 6, 2023, at Lucas Oil Stadium in Indianapolis, Ind.
 March 7, 2023, before 4 p.m.
 EST, is the club's deadline to designate Franchise or Transition Players.